mecrazy/stravaFollowers/README.md

 It close these function.
 ***
 **LANGUAGES**
-Native developed languages are English and Japanese.
-I optionally added Russian and Chinese, but I used Google Translation to translate.
-If you can translate manually, please fix these languages.
+My native language is Japanese.
+If you find any strange words in other languages, please fix these words.